Medical Reviewer

 Levels of care for kratom addiction treatment at our facilities include:

 • Medical Detoxification (Detox): Medical detoxification is often the initial phase of treatment for kratom addiction.
-Under the supervision of medical professionals, individuals undergo detoxification to safely rid their bodies of kratom and manage withdrawal symptoms.
-This process may take place in specialized detox facilities or within inpatient treatment settings, ensuring that individuals receive the necessary medical support and monitoring.
+Under the supervision of medical professionals, individuals undergo detoxification to rid their bodies of kratom and manage withdrawal symptoms safely.
+This process may occur in specialized detox facilities or inpatient treatment settings, ensuring that individuals receive the necessary medical support and monitoring.

 • Medically Managed Care: For individuals requiring intensive medical support and monitoring, medically managed care offers a structured environment where medical professionals provide round-the-clock care.
 This level of care is particularly beneficial for individuals with severe kratom addiction or co-occurring medical conditions that require close medical supervision and intervention.